 My tool of choice to clean the trap is a toothbrush.
 Mine is a freebie that we got from our dentist.
-I don’t suggest using a toothbrush that someone is actually using because that is just not nice.
-Even if you are mad at them for eating the last of the ice cream.
-(That never happens at my house.)

 The bristles of the toothbrush work great at removing all of the little pieces of yucky inside the mesh.
 Also, use a little bit of dish soap.
 The dish soap will help remove any residue from the softener.

 I kind of expected that I would have to scrub, but that really wasn’t the case.
 The yuckies brushed away very easily.
 I cleaned the lint trap in about 10 minutes.

 The lint trap will need to dry before you use it again, but it doesn’t take long to dry at all.

 Oh my gosh, you can see through it!

 The next step is to get all of the lint out of the lint trap slot.
 It was hard to get a good picture of the inside but there was lint all over the sides and probably a couple inches on the bottom of that thin little slot.